 Evans was not held accountable by any local authority about the way he was conducting the excavations and the soundness of the claims he was making about his findings.
 Evans announced he had discovered the Palace of King Minos, the mythical father of the Minotaur and Ariadne.
 Today archaeologists regard the very complex ruins of Knossos as an administrative and storage centre, rather than just a royal residence.
 The actual site of the Labyrinth was never found, but the layout of Knossos with its many small buildings and narrow passages resembles a labyrinth.

 Anastylosis (same stone) is an archaeological term meaning the reconstruction of an ancient building utilizing the original material to the greatest possible extent.
 Its use is a matter of debate, but in general it is accepted in the case of fallen columns and lintels which can be easily reassembled.
 At Knossos Evans did not find stone columns, but holes containing evidence of cypress wood columns.
-He came to the conclusion that the columns were noticeably tapered, a feature which has not been found elsewhere, because the tree trunks were placed upside down.
+He came to the conclusion that the columns were noticeably tapered, because the tree trunks were placed upside down.
 In order to help in understanding the structure of the ancient palace, Evans built parts of its monuments using concrete.

 Reconstructed hall on the second floor